 This super simple strawberry puree has only two ingredients.

-- Strawberries - The star of the show - strawberries!
+- Strawberries - The star of the show!
 You can use either fresh strawberries or frozen strawberries.
 If it's strawberry season and you can get your hands on some really high-quality sweet strawberries, then fresh is great.
-For the rest of the year, I like to use frozen as they are usually collected and frozen at peak strawberry time which means they will have more ripe strawberries with better flavor.

-- Sugar - You want regular extra-fine white sugar for this recipe (caster sugar in the UK).
+- Sugar - You want regular white sugar for this recipe.

 See recipe card for quantities.